RedisLabs/redislabs-docs/content/rc/rc-quickstart.md

 [Docker](https://www.docker.com/) provides a convenient way to run `redis-cli` without the full installation experience.

-Run the following commands to create a `redis` Docker container and connect to a bash prompt within the container.
+Run the following commands to create a `redis` Docker container and connect to your database with `redis-cli`:

-1. Download the `redis` Docker image.
+1. Download the `redis` Docker image:

     ``` sh
     $ docker pull redis
     ```
-2. Start a container created from the image.
+2. Start a container created from the image:

     ``` sh
     $ docker run -d --name redis1 redis
     ```
-3. Connect to a bash prompt running in the container.
+3. Connect to a bash prompt running in the container:
     ``` sh
     $ docker exec -it redis1 bash
     ```

-4. Connect to your database.
+4. Connect to your database with `redis-cli`:

     ``` sh
     # redis-cli -h <host> -p <port> -a <password>